 Keeping your people safe, motivated and enabled to do their jobs

 We're uncovering the potential issues and answering your questions.

 Ensuring the right infrastructure to cope with agile working

-Workplaces will have to be coronavirus-secure when the economy begins to open up again.
+Workplaces have to be coronavirus-secure as the economy begins to open up again.
 There are no short cuts on this.
 An outbreak of the virus in your business at any time would be a major problem since teams would be required to self-isolate and, therefore, be unable to do their jobs.